A simulation framework for the design of a station-based bike sharing system: A case study

 \section{A case study}

-The simulation framework presented in this work has been developed in collaboration with Brescia Mobilità.
+The simulation framework presented in this paper has been developed in collaboration with Brescia Mobilità.
 The company runs a station-based BSS called Bicimia, serving the municipality of Brescia, Italy, and a few neighboring towns.
-In its current status, the service is characterized by 86 stations covering an area of about 55 $km^2$ (13600 acres).
+In its current status, the service is characterized by 86 stations (85 bike stations and one depot) covering an area of about 55 $km^2$ (13600 acres).
 See Figure \ref{fig:map} for the geographical layout of the stations.
 The stations have an average capacity of about 10 stands with a minimum of 6 and a maximum of 30.
 The modal size is 10 stands, with 37 stations having such capacity.
 A total of 7 stations have 6 stands.
 These stations are generally located in the suburbs of the city.
 The only station with 30 stands is located just outside the train station.
+On average, 827 stands are installed in the system.
+Typically, 360 bikes are present in the system, either parked at a stand or rented.
 A histogram of the distribution of the capacity of the stations is shown in Figure \ref{fig:histo_size}.

-There are currently about 29000 users subscribed to the service.
-The number of daily trips fluctuates between about 500, e.g., in a rainy winter Sunday, to up to 3000, e.g., in a sunny working day of May.
+There are currently about 30000 users subscribed to the service.
+The number of daily trips fluctuates between about 500, e.g., on a rainy winter Sunday, to up to 3000, e.g., on a sunny working day of May.
 An average of 450 bikes are available for rental and the average rental period is 24 minutes.
 As opposed to other BSSs (see, for instance, \cite{dell2014bike}), the service is available 24/7.
-The shifts of the operators cover the time interval from 7:00 to 19:30 in the working days and 7:00 to 13:00 in the pre-festive days (i.e., on Saturdays).
+The shifts of the operators cover the time interval from 7:00 to 19:30 in the working days (with a morning shift from 7:00 to 15:00 and an afternoon shift from 11:30 to 19:30) and 7:00 to 13:00 in the pre-festive days (i.e., on Saturdays).
 Generally, festive days are such also for the operators.
 Currently, Brescia Mobilità has a heterogeneous fleet of three vehicles.
 Two vehicles are vans, holding up to 14 bikes.
 The third vehicle is a flatbed van with a rack holding up to 20 bikes.
+Typically, in working days, two vehicles are scheduled in the morning shift and one in the afternoon, while in pre-festive days one vehicle is scheduled for the shift.
+The workforce of Brescia Mobilità for Bicimia and the fleet of vehicles goes beyond the three operators and vehicles generally scheduled for the relocation of bikes.
+In fact, it is not rare that additional operators, usually performing different tasks (e.g., bike repair), are deployed to perform bike relocation.
+Also, additional vehicles may be used which are normally assigned to other services.
+For this reason, in the following, different settings will be tested without explicitly considering the economical implications of employing additional workforce and vehicles.